javan/copy/README.md

     <% end %>

 The text provided in the block will be saved and can then be edited live on the site.
 All content is formatted with Markdown.
 [See demo](http://copy-demo.heroku.com) for a live example or [view the source](https://github.com/javan/copy-demo).

+Single line blocks will be edited in a text field as opposed to a textarea.
+Perfect for headlines.

+    <h1><% copy :title %>Like a boss!<% end %></h1>

 **Partials** can be rendered from any view with the `partial` helper.
 Their filenames are always prefixed with an underscore.